Working with Structs

 Reading

-Values within structs can be accessed by key using subscript notation, putting the key in square brackets following the struct.
+Values within structs can be accessed by key using subscript notation, putting the key in single quotes in square brackets following the struct.

 Example: